kodinwit/FiveM-Spoofer/README.md

 # Best FiveM-Spoofer
 #*Credits to kodinwit#0429

-*+go to the workupload.com/.... link and DOWNLOAD the Spoofer.exe!
+*##*go to the "https://workupload.com/start/Za9nK6QrEy7" link and DOWNLOAD the Spoofer!

 #How to use
 1.Open Spoofer.exe